garystafford/voter-service/README.md

 ## Introduction

-The Candidate Spring Boot Service is a RESTful Web Service, backed by MongoDB.
+The Voter Spring Boot Service is a RESTful Web Service, backed by MongoDB.
 The Voter service exposes several HTTP API endpoints, listed below.
 API users can review a list candidates, submit a vote, view voting results, and inspect technical information about the running service.
 API users can also create random voting data by calling the `/simulation` endpoint.

 ## Quick Start for Local Development